Penicillin and Alcohol

 Why You Should Avoid Mixing Alcohol with Antibiotics like Penicillin

-Even though most antibiotics are outfitted with packaging that warns people not to drink alcohol with antibiotics, it’s commonly misunderstood that drinking alcohol with medications is safe.
-In reality, alcohol dampens the effects of antibiotics and may lead to many adverse side effects.
+Even though most antibiotics are outfitted with packaging that warns people not to drink alcoholic beverages with antibiotics, it’s commonly misunderstood that drinking alcohol with medications is safe.
+In reality, alcohol dampens the effects of antibiotics – this medication interaction may lead to many adverse side effects and affect the body’s ability.

-Once your body breaks down alcohol, a substance known as acetaldehyde is produced, which may lead to nausea.
-Any individual taking antibiotics to relieve stomach issues or digestive problems could experience worsening symptoms after combining alcohol and antibiotics.
+Once your body breaks down alcohol, a substance known as acetaldehyde is produced, which may lead to nausea, any individual taking antibiotics to relieve stomach pain or digestive problems could experience worsening symptoms after combining alcohol and antibiotics.

 What Are Antibiotics?

-Antibiotics are potent medications that can slow down or destroy bacteria growth.
-This type of medication doesn’t attack infections that are caused by such viruses as the flu or a cold.
+Antibiotics are potent medications that can slow down or destroy bacteria growth that’s why medical advice is a must.
+This type of medication doesn’t attack infections caused by viruses like the flu or a cold.
 Instead, antibiotics attack infections from bacterial diseases.

 - Urinary tract infections